FinnNahon/finnnahon.github.io/content/posts/the_emerald_of_the_equator.md

   <figcaption style="display: block; text-align: center;">I suppose ricefields inspire some shakas.</figcaption>
 </figure>

-We were hoping to have a swim at Jungle Fish, a bar along the ridge walk, but once we arrived we were told we needed to commit a minimum spend for drinks before we had a dip so we opted to just eat some food instead.

 <figure style="display: inline-block; text-align: center;">
   <img src="https://live.staticflickr.com/65535/54214805916_90eb504b5f_k.jpg" width="750px" alt="Jungle Fish">
   <figcaption style="display: block; text-align: center;">Exhausted and ready for food.</figcaption>